-Any reference to specific organisational units and/or roles is replaced by organisational changes that result in changed structures/titles, where the functions remain.

 Unless the context otherwise requires, references to Parts and provisions are references to Parts and provisions in this framework.

-Except where defined in this Regulatory Framework or where it is inconsistent with the context, words used mean the same as set out in section 10 of the Education and Training Act 2020.
+Except where defined in this regulatory framework or where it is inconsistent with the context, words used mean the same as set out in section 10 of the Education and Training Act 2020.

 Changes to Te Kawa Maiorooro